dolittle/Home/Documentation/the_vision.md

 The vision of what needs to be implemented shifts over time as one learns and gains experiences from usage of Dolittle.
 Plus new techniques and technologies emerges and Dolittle will adapt to these when it makes sense as well.
-These things, combined with a good and open dialog with often makes the concrete plans less fixed.
+These things, combined with a good and open dialog often makes the concrete plans less fixed.

 ## Background